cosmos/ibc/docs/ibc/2_IBC_TERMINOLOGY.md

 ### Accumulator

 A cryptographic *accumulator* is a way to cheaply verify membership of a value in a set, where the set can be commited to with a short witness string.
-An *accumulator proof* refers to the proof structure which proves that a particular value is a member of a particular committed-to set.
+An *accumulator proof* refers to the proof structure which proves whether a particular value is or is not a member of a particular committed-to set.

 ### Handler